Plasticosis: Plasticosis in birds

 A 2023 study by Hayley Charlton-Howard, Alex Bond, Jack Rivers-Auty, and Jennifer Lavers, found that plastic pollution caused disease in seabirds.
-The researchers coined the term plasticosis to indicate the first recorded instance of plastic-induced fibrosis in wild animals.
+The researchers used the term plasticosis to describe a form of fibrotic scarring that is caused by small pieces of plastic which inflame the digestive tract.
 “Further, the ingestion of plastic has far-reaching and severe consequences, many of which we are only just beginning to fully document and understand.”